Marginal treatment effects in the absence of instrumental variables: Introduction

-Motivated by the potential invalidity of the available instruments, and inspired by the observation that instruments are not necessary in the definition of MTE, we model, identify, and estimate the MTE without imposing the standard IV assumptions of conditional independence, exclusion, and separability.
-Namely, we allow all the observed covariates to be statistically correlated to the error term and have a direct impact on the outcome in addition to an indirect impact through the treatment variable.
+Motivated by the potential invalidity of the available instruments, and inspired by the observation that instruments are unnecessary in the definition of the MTE, we attempt to model, identify, and estimate the MTE without imposing the standard IV assumptions of conditional independence, exclusion, and separability in this paper.
+Specifically, we allow all the observed covariates to be statistically correlated to the error term and have a direct impact on the outcome in addition to an indirect impact through the treatment variable.
 The cornerstone of our model is a normalized treatment equation, which determines treatment participation by the propensity score crossing a reduced-form error term that is statistically independent of (although functionally dependent on) all the covariates.
-This is comparable to the conventional IV model, in which normalization is performed with respect to only the non-IV covariates.
+This is comparable to the conventional IV-based model, in which normalization is performed with respect to only non-IV covariates.
 The independence of the reduced-form treatment error from all the covariates can partly justify a conditional mean independence assumption on the potential outcome residuals, which can ensure the additive separability of the MTE into observables and unobservables.
-This separability then facilitates the semiparametric identification of the MTE, given a linear restriction on the potential outcome regression functions and a nonlinear restriction on the propensity score function.
+This separability then facilitates the semiparametric identification of MTE, given a linear restriction on the potential outcome regression functions and a nonlinear restriction on the propensity score function.
 We prove the identification by representing the MTE as a known function of conditional moments of observed variables.
-Intuitively, the identification power comes from the excluded nonlinear variation in the propensity score, which plays the role of the IV in exogenously perturbing the treatment status.
-Our identification strategy closely resembles the semiparametric counterpart of identification based on functional form \citep{dong2010endogenous, escanciano2016identification, lewbel2019identification, pan2022semiparametric} .
-We build our result on the notion of identification based on functional form mainly because (i) it can lead to point identification and estimation, (ii) the required assumptions are regular, and (iii) the resulting estimation procedures are the most compatible with the standard procedures in conventional IV-MTE models.
-After identification, the MTE can be semiparametrically estimated by implementing the kernel-weighted pairwise difference regression for the sample selection model \citep{ahn1993semiparametric} for each treatment status.
+Intuitively, the identifying power comes from the excluded nonlinear variation in the propensity score, which plays the role of the IV in exogenously perturbing the treatment status.